James4Ever0/notes/Search Engines.md

 search engines are related to spiders/crawlers.

-how to utilize these search engines is a problem. use url filters, generic extractors, readbility.js.
+how to utilize these search engines is a problem. use url filters, generic extractors, readbility.js, summarizers like sumy.

 many specialized search engines that can search image, video and audio. one example is Jina